Hill was the representative for Montana’s at-large district and was a Republican. He served from 1997 to 2000.

 - H.R.
 3685 (106th): USDA Civil Rights Resolution Act of 2000

 - H.R.
 2974 (106th): Lower Yellowstone Irrigation Project Facilities Conveyance Act of 1999

 From Jan 1997 to Dec 2000, Hill missed 55 of 2,401 roll call votes, which is 2.3%.
-This is better than the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
+This is on par with the median of 3.0% among the lifetime records of representatives serving in Dec 2000.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records

 - Congressional Pictorial Directory for the photo